-And the bill would create a new Section 12999.1, which would mandate that a public employer with 100 or more employees would also be required to submit a pay data report, starting in May 2027.
-"Public Employer" would mean the employer of any employee in the state "civil service," as that phrase is defined in Article VII of the state Constitution.
+The bill would also create a new Section 12999.1, which would mandate that a public employer with 100 or more employees would also be required to submit a pay data report, starting in May 2027.
+"Public Employer" would mean the employer of any employee in the state "civil service," as that phrase is defined in Article VII of the state Constitution, but would not include a local agency, as defined in Government Code Section 3511.1(c) ("a county, city, whether general law or chartered, city and county, town, school district, municipal corporation, district, political subdivision, or any board, commission, or agency thereof, or other local public agency").
 The public employer pay data reports would be required to include data related to ethnicity, race, disability, veteran status, and gender organized by job category as listed in the civil service pay scale.

-Status: Passed the Senate on a party-line vote; pending in the Assembly.
+Status: Passed the Senate on a party-line vote; passed the Assembly Labor Committee and the Judiciary Committee and is pending in the Appropriations Committee.